 psyche of southern Italy.
 Everyone seems to have a

-work and never come back.
-Indeed, even though the
+and never come back.
+Indeed, even though the great waves

-great waves of emigration from southern Italy of the
+of emigration from southern Italy of the early 20th

-early 20th century are well behind us, great cites
+century are well behind us, great cites around the world

-your non-Italian name, ask you where you’re from,
+non-Italian name, ask you where you’re from, smile and

-smile and say, “Hey, my relatives lives in California!
+say, “Hey, my relatives lives in California!
+Say, you

-Say, you know, you really shouldn’t be speeding like
+know, you really shouldn’t be speeding like that on the

-that on the sidewalk outside a major hospital.
-Well,
+sidewalk outside a major hospital.
+Well, run along.
+Just

 for Neapolitans.
 The 1925 tear-jerker evergreen of the

-“Lacreme napulitane”.
-It is in the form of a
+napulitane”.
+It is in the form of a letter from

-letter from America, written home by a son to “dear
+America, written home by a son to “dear mother” in Naples.

-the cry, “How many tears America has cost us” and ends
+cry, “How many tears America has cost us” and ends with

-of emigration from Naples and southern Italy to the
+great waves of emigration from Naples and southern Italy

 Brazil, and Argentina—was part of the pattern of

-how one defines the area under scrutiny—the city of
+the area under scrutiny—the city of Naples, the province

 [See also Demographics of Naples]

-went from being the capital of its own kingdom in 1860
+from being the capital of its own kingdom in 1860 to being

-to being just another large city in Italy.
-The
+just another large city in Italy.
+The disrupted

 Today, generations after emigration took southern Italians over the seas, there has arisen a different kind of “emigration,” one within Italy, itself.
 It strikes non-Italians as strange, but Neapolitans or Sicilians who moves to Milano for a job—as so many of them have done since the Italian “economic miracle” of the 1950s and 60s, will often say that they have “emigrated,” using the exact same terminology they would if they had moved to New York or Frankfurt.
 After all, Milan can be just as cold, foggy and foreign as those other places—and you can barely understand the language and, God knows, you sure can’t eat the food up there!